Mandatory Training

 Where to Be Trained

-All training is done at the state training website.
-You need to establish an account with them.
+Even though all training is done at the state training website, you must come to the ARIE Mentors Main Office to complete all training.
+In order to take all Workday courses, you need to establish an account with them.

 Once your login is established and you are logged in, you can find the trainings using the search bar or following the links below in the next section.